 The Dublin Young Authors writing, performance and storytelling workshop for talented teens (ages 14-17) runs regularly at Big Smoke.
-Our spring 2017 session will run from Saturday February 4th.
+Our 2017 summer programme will run Monday 24th July – Friday 28th July.

 Delivered by poet and performer Dave Lordan and YA author and editor Claire Hennessy, both of whom have extensive experience working with teenagers in schools, libraries, youth clubs, festivals and summer programmes, it is designed to be a challenging, intensive, thought-provoking and fun environment for teens passionate about writing (in all forms – from penning poetry on the page to incorporating multimedia and digital storytelling into work – and genres).

 Participants are encouraged to write and create various pieces of work, drawing on their own interests and experiences, with a view to sharing some of this (if so inclined) in a showcase for family and friends at the end of the programme.
 Alongside a variety of writing and creativity exercises, there will also be short talks and discussions on different aspects of being a writer in the modern world.

 Both newcomers and participants in previous DYA workshops are welcome.
 Each round of Dublin Young Authors offers something different.

 I really enjoyed the course...
 I learnt that even though my writing isn't bad I need to think through it more...
 It's good to have something to improve on.
 I felt that this was a safe environment to share my work.
 Thank you.